 Want to reduce your need for glasses altogether?
 Multifocal lenses can help you, as can toric if you have astigmatism.

 Would you like the benefits of multifocal IOLs and also a smoother transition?
-Accommodating IOLs move as closely to your natural lens as possible.
+Accommodating IOLs move as close to your natural lens as possible.

 It’s worth mentioning that IOLs are not guaranteed to stop you from needing glasses.
 Some patients will still have to wear glasses to fill in the gaps in their vision.